waffleboot/numpad/README.md

 ![](/screenshots/sample.gif?raw=true)

+NPView is main components for adding to application.
+NPView sends NSDecimalNumber values over NPViewDelegate protocol.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.